Smittyvb/condenser/README.md

 ### Run blackbox tests using nightwatch

-To run a Selenium test suite, start the condenser docker image with a name `condenser` (like `docker run --name condenser -itp 8080:8080 steemit/condenser:latest`) and then run the blackboxtest image attached to the condneser image's network:
+To run a Selenium test suite, start the Condenser docker image with a name `condenser` (like `docker run --name condenser -itp 8080:8080 steemit/condenser:latest`) and then run the blackboxtest image attached to the condneser image's network:

 ```
 docker build -t=steemit/condenser-blackboxtest blackboxtest/